gonzex/test_abidocs/doc/tutorials/elastic.md

 RF result.
 Recalling that our dimensionless strains were ±0.0001, we find 182.5853 GPa.
-This compares very well with the value  182.58575 GPa, the 3,3 element of the Rigid-ion elastic tensor we found from our anaddb calculation in  3 .
+This compares very well with the value  182.58575 GPa, the 3,3 element of the Rigid-ion elastic tensor we found from our anaddb calculation in section 3.
 (Recall that our strain and stress were both 3 3 or z z or Voigt 3.)
 Similarly, the numerical derivative of  sigma(1 1)is 21.09026 GPa, compared to  21.09029 GPa, the 3,1 elastic-tensor element.

 The good agreement we found from this simple numerical differentiation required that we had accurately relaxed the lattice so that the stress of the